lazy-student217/bucket-problem/README.md

 ## Bucket problem

 Bucket problem is a class of problems like this: If I have a 3L bucket and a 5L bucket, assuming I have infinite amount of water, how can I get a bucket with 4L of water?
-This project explores the state changes of buckets using basic graph thoery and related algothirm.
+This project explores the state changes of buckets using basic graph thoery and related algorithm.

 ## Usage